Nate Bjorkgren: Phoenix Suns

 Bjorkgren also took on the role of the Suns' Summer League coach once again for the 2016 NBA Summer League, this time recording a 4–2 record, with the team missing out on their third Las Vegas Finals showing after losing to the 24th-seeded Minnesota Timberwolves.
 After his second season with the Suns saw some minor improvements, Bjorkgren was removed from the team alongside player development coaches Mehmet Okur and Jason Fraser on October 22, 2017, after some poor performances led to a 0–3 start for the team's 50th anniversary season.

 Toronto Raptors

 He then became a part of the Toronto Raptors under their advanced scouting department for the rest of the season onward.
-In July 2018, Bjorkgren was announced as one of the newest assistant coaches for the Toronto Raptors under new head coach Nick Nurse, whom he had previously worked with under the Iowa Energy from 2007 until 2011.
+On July 25, 2018, Bjorkgren was hired by the Toronto Raptors as an assistant coach.
 During his first season with Toronto, Bjorkgren reached the 2019 NBA Finals, where the Raptors bested the Golden State Warriors 4–2 in a best of seven series.
 He became the first assistant coach to win both an NBA Finals and NBA D-League (now NBA G League) Championship throughout a coaching career, winning both under Nick Nurse as head coach.